kriss320/TinyMLForPAD/README.md

 # TinyMLForPAD
-This project aims to classify images into **Bona Fide** and **Presentation Attacks** using neural networks.
-The main software used is Pytorch and Timm.
-All code has been created with the help of [Pytorch documentation](https://docs.pytorch.org/docs/stable/index.html), where spesific resources have been used to make the code it is sited above the function.
-Copilot has been used after the code was created to help with increased readability and formating of the code.
+This project uses neural networks to classify images into **Bona Fide** and **Presentation Attacks**.
+The leading software used is Pytorch and Timm.
+All code has been created with the help of [Pytorch documentation](https://docs.pytorch.org/docs/stable/index.html), where specific resources have been used to make the code cited above the function.
+Copilot has been used after the code was created to help with increased readability and formatting of the code.
+The choice of different parameters is explained in more detail in the thesis.

-The code is organized into separate files for the different methods described in the thesis.
+The code is organized into separate files for the methods described in the thesis.
-All files are able to be run individually.
-Training process takes a while to complete.
-Due to inherent randomness in the trainig it will produce different results over time, therefore it is recomended to run the training process numerous times to get the best possible model
+All files can be run individually.
+The training process takes a while to complete.
+Due to inherent randomness in the training, it will produce different results over time.
+Therefore, it is recommended to run the training process numerous times to get the best possible model.

 Image locations are expected to be in the following format: